 Service standards are an integral to the development and implementation of a quality transportation program and are intended to bring about uniform service provision in the coordinated system.
 The Transportation Disadvantaged Coordinating Board will annually evaluate the Community Transportation Coordinator's compliance of the established service standards.
-The Transportation Disadvantaged Coordinating Board will accept any agency's review of the Community Transportation Coordinator, which encompasses any of the standards as part of the evaluation to determine compliance for that standard.
+The Transportation Disadvantaged Coordinator, which encompasses any of the standards as part of the evaluation to determine compliance for that standard.